sureshgadupu/PDFUtilities-Java/README.md

 ## Target Audience:
 Both people exploring AI without prior knowledge but tasting the AI/LLM/Agents landscape.
 And experieced folks adapting to and integrating AI in their workflow.
 As better prompts may lead to better outputs.

+## Features:
+1. **Cross-Platform Compatibility:** Respects Cursor, CLINE, RooCode Rule guidelines and mechanisms natively.
+Like For CLINE rules use use **PLAN Mode** as in their system prompts, whereas for RooCode we use **Architect Mode**.
+Similarly **Act Mode** for CLINE and **Code Mode** for RooCode. **Debug Mode** for RooCode has been used additionally.
+2. **Latest Compatibility:** Designed to be compatible with the latest versions of Cursor and CLINE, RooCode.
+We have used `.cursor/rules/` directory for Cursor and ditched the deprecated `.cursorrules` file.For RooCode, we have used `.clinerules-{mode}` files and not the `.clinerules` file.
+With CLINE we have used the **deprecated** `.clinerules` file, **not** the `.clinerules` directory.
+This is to make it compatible with RooCode.
+3. **Minimal Token Usage:** We have organized the rule files to be only added when demanded (on-demand-loading).
+For Cursor we have seperated the rules into seperate `.mdc` files in `.cursor/rules/` directory, and configured the files so as to be added only when required.
+For RooCode, we have seperated the ruls into the mode specific rule files `.clinerules-{mode}` and not everything in `.clinerules` file.
+This, will only load the required rules for corresponding modes.
+For CLINE, this is not yet natively supported, so we did a workaround!
+4. **Common Memory Bank:** We have a common memory bank for all the AI assistants.
+This maintains same context across all the AI assistants.

 Enough talking, let's get started.